Manitoba’s Justice System #

 Contrast this with a visit to Manitoba’s Queens Bench courts to obtain oral transcripts of a trial.
 The low squat monolithic fortress-like structure remains a brutalist homage to law and low state order, sanctioned by unfettered power.
 Confronted by nine burly security guards, ordered brusquely to a complete security check, I was finally allowed to enter its hallowed domain.
 I always attempt to engage the austere security agents, with a cheery “good morning! how are you today?”, to ascertain whether they have managed to retain any part of their vestigial humanity.
 Few had.

-The state prefers to rely on fear and force combined with the de-personalisation of its citizens.
+Governments prefer to rely on state sanctioned fear and force combined with the de-personalisation of its citizens by the insolence of bureaurcrats.
 It doesn’t have to be that way.
 Under Obama, border guards were trained in civil and cordial manners, however under Trump they reverted to form.
-In Australian public servants have finally been incentivised by KPI feedback to treat us with respect and preserve our dignity.
+Australian public servants have finally been incentivised by KPI feedback to treat us with respect and preserve our dignity.

 All staff proved just as aloof and disengaging.
 Shuffled around to various departments, I finally talked to an officious civil servant and made a request for an oral transcript of a trial, only to be informed the government considered it their property, despite us paying $60,000 for the case.